CNC Plastic Machining Services – Custom Machined Plastic Parts Manufacturer in China

 Plastic Turning

-a machining process used to shape a plastic workpiece on a lathe.
+A machining process used to shape a plastic workpiece on a lathe.
 Turning involves rotating the plastic workpiece on a lathe while a cutting tool removes material from the workpiece to create the desired shape and size.
 The cutting tool can be a single-point cutting tool, a parting tool, a boring tool, or a grooving tool.

 Sizes: 0.5-2,000 mm (ø), max.2,300 mm (length)